 - We should all consider buying insurance now in case we need it if something happens.
 This is a proactive approach and one we should take and not forget.
 The idea is that we will never have to use the insurance but in case something does happen we are protected financially from the loss it would have caused.

-5. Our home is our biggest expense (“Make of thy dwelling a profitable investment”)
+(“Make of thy dwelling a profitable investment”)

 - Our homes are potentially the biggest expense we have to tackle.
 Many of us do not own a home and instead rent one.
 There is absolutely nothing wrong with that but I believe the lesson we can learn from this one is that we should manage our biggest expense smartly.
 Many of us have decided to take on a huge mortgage to buy our home and after the real estate bust many were left with homes that lost their value and in many cases were underwater.
 I believe the lesson we can learn from that was that we needed to ‘live below our means’ and buy or rent a home we can comfortably afford.